 A. Prepare: In a small bowl, prepare sour cream garnish.
 Combine sour cream, honey, black pepper, and chopped thyme leaves.

 B. Toast: Over medium high heat, lightly toast 1/4 cup pine nuts in a small shallow pan.
-Be careful not to burn.
+Stir continuously so they only toast and don't burn.